Toloka/docs/en/template-builder/templates/spatial-crowdsourcing.md

-# Spatial Crowdsourcing
+# Collecting offline data

 For this type of project, you can use the **Spatial Crowdsourcing** preset.

 This preset is used for field tasks in the Toloka mobile app.
 The Toloker selects a point on the map, goes to the location, takes photos, and writes a comment.

-This preset uses [HTML/JS/CSS editor](../../guide/concepts/spec.md) by default.
-This section tells how to use the [Template Builder](index.md) for the same purpose.
+The preset uses [HTML/JS/CSS editor](../../guide/concepts/spec.md) by default.
+This section tells how to use the Template Builder for the same purpose.
 In the **Task interface** section of your project, select **Template builder** and paste the code of the following example to the **Config** section.

 Take a look at the example: the interface includes a text block, a button for uploading the coordinates of the Toloker's device, a button for uploading photos, and a comment field.
 Note that validation and task layout are already configured in this Template Builder sample code.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/ZFj9dvvG3Zg9Xw)